-In years past, when Dupont still had the Corian patent locked up, solid surface was expensive.
-But once the patent expired, hundreds of manufacturers began making solid surface, and this competition served to lower prices.
+In years past, when Dupont still had the Corian patent locked up, the solid surface was expensive.
+But once the patent expired, hundreds of manufacturers began making the solid surface, and this competition served to lower prices.

 As with laminate, those solid surface vanity tops that come bundled with vanity units can be rather cost-effective.

 One great resource for DIY solid surface fabrication is a company called SolidSurface.com.
-This company purchases solid surface from clearances, close-outs, and other unusual sources and makes them available at their online store.
+This company purchases a solid surface from clearances, close-outs, and other unusual sources and makes them available at their online store.